Jorge Soler Player Props: Marlins vs. Guardians

 Jorge Soler At The Plate

-- Soler leads Miami in total hits (16) this season while batting .267 with 12 extra-base hits.
+- Soler is batting .235 with seven doubles, five home runs and nine walks.

-- Among qualifying batters, he ranks 76th in batting average, while his on-base percentage ranks 74th and he is sixth in slugging.
+- Among qualified hitters in baseball, his batting average ranks 122nd, his on-base percentage ranks 96th, and he is 21st in the league in slugging.

-- Soler is batting .429 with one homer during his last outings and is on a four-game hitting streak.

-- Looking at the 17 games he has played this year, he's hit a long ball in four of them (23.5%), and in 7.5% of his trips to the plate.
+- In 21.1% of his games this season, he has hit a long ball, and 6.5% of his trips to the plate.

-- In six games this year (35.3%), Soler has picked up an RBI, including two games with multiple runs batted in.
+- Soler has driven in a run in six games this year (31.6%), including two games with multiple runs batted in.

-- In seven of 17 games this season, he has scored, including multiple runs once.
+- He has scored at least once eight times this season (42.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.